Earplugs are effective at protecting your ears and eyes, and are safe for use during an MRI exam.

 The results of MRI scans are usually available within 24 hours.
 This means your doctor should be able to see the results within a day after the scan has been completed.

-If you're having an MRI scan, you should not eat or drink anything for up to four hour before the scan, and you should not have a magnetic implant in your body.
+What should you not do before an MRI?
+If you’re having an MRI scan, you should not eat or drink anything for up to four hour before the scan, and you should not have a magnetic implant in your body.
 You should also avoid wearing any metal objects, such as watches.

 You will be asked to lie still during the test, which can be difficult if you’re nervous or claustrophobic.
 However, there are things you can do to help you stay relaxed and comfortable during the test.